gridplay/gphtml/readme.md

 No code changes yet just a change from v6 to v7 and Class name change from Collective to GP

-Oh and PHP min is 8.1
+Oh and PHP min is 8.1 and Laravel min version is 9.0